No criminal charges will be filed for former Memphis police officer Preston Hemphill in Tyre Nichols stop – KION546

 By Alisha Ebrahimji and Nick Valencia, CNN

-(CNN) -- No criminal charges will be filed agaist one of the Memphis police officers, who was fired for his involvement in the fatal traffic stop that led to Tyre Nichols' death, the Shelby County District Attorney announced Tuesday.
+No criminal charges will be filed against one of the Memphis police officers who was fired for his involvement in the fatal traffic stop that led to Tyre Nichols’ death, the Shelby County District Attorney announced Tuesday.

 On January 7, 29-year-old Nichols, a Black man, was repeatedly punched and kicked by Memphis police officers following a traffic stop and brief foot chase.